Bellfalasch/app-custom-css/README.md

 Pro tip!
 Use the `deactivate` checkbox if you temporarily need to remove your custom CSS from all the pages instead of uninstalling the app (which would make you lose your custom CSS).

+## Disclaimer

+This app is not designed to be a permanent solution for adding CSS, you should always add your CSS to the core site app instead.
+However, for quick en temporary testing or prototyping this app can help you try things out faster.

 ## Compatibility

 | Version       | XP version |